nealrobbins/liferay-docs/discover/portal/articles/commerce/01-catalog-management/01-product-categories.markdown

 organize content or applications related to to that category, as changes made to the category will be automatically reflected on the page.
 A typical use case might involve using the page to display category content for customers, but the feature could just as easily create a page for internal use.
+NOTE: Revise.
+The use case is not helpful in understanding why category display pages exist.

 To create a category display page:

 1. Create a page.
 At any point, populate the page with whatever content or applications suit your purposes.
+NOTE: Second sentence is ot helpful for these instructions.
+Consider adding this as  a note after the instructions are completed.

 2. Find the category you want to associate with the page in *Site Menu* &rarr;
     *Content* &rarr; *Categories*.
 Then click